nlesc-km3net/KM3NeT/README.md

  * Sphinx readthedocs theme
  * Kernel Tuner (https://github.com/benvanwerkhoven/kernel_tuner)

-Dependencies can be installed with ``pip install -r requirements.txt``.

 Example usage
 -------------
-Example on how to use the software will go here.
+Example on how to use the software has been documented in a Jupyter Notebook, which can be viewed [here](https://github.com/benvanwerkhoven/KM3Net/blob/master/notebooks/Example.ipynb).

 Contributors